luciolucio/holi/doc/05-INTERNALS.md

 ### .datelist file format

-A single date is first encoded in a timestamp that is the number of days since 1939-12-31, and then converted to hexadecimal and padded to 4 characters with zeros if needed.
+A single date is first encoded in a timestamp that is the number of days since 1939-12-31 (see note below), and then converted to hexadecimal and padded to 4 characters with zeros if needed.
 For example:

 ```
 ISO date: 1940-04-20